Budyonnovsk hospital hostage crisis: Hostage crisis

-At the hospital complex, which they quickly fortified and rigged with c-4 explosives, Basayev's 119-strong and well-armed group held more than 2,000 people (some estimates are as high as 5,000) hostage, most of them civilians, including 150 children and several women with newborn infants.
-Basayev issued an ultimatum, threatening to kill the hostages unless his demands were met.
-These included an end to the First Chechen War, an amnesty for Chechen fighters, and direct negotiations by Russia with the representatives of Chechen president Dzokhar Dudayev.
+Basayev's 119-strong group quickly fortified the hospital complex, mining the ground floor with explosives.
+They held more than 2,000 people (some estimates are as high as 5,000) hostage, most of them civilians, including 150 children and several women with newborn infants.
+Basayev issued an ultimatum to Russian authorities, threatening to kill the hostages unless his demands were met.
+The demands included an end to the First Chechen War, an amnesty for Chechen fighters, and direct negotiations by Russia with the representatives of Chechen president Dzokhar Dudayev.
 He also demanded that Russian authorities immediately bring reporters to the scene and allow them to enter the Chechen position in the hospital.
 Russian authorities, in turn, threatened to kill 2,000 Chechen prisoners if Basayev did not surrender.
 Russian president Boris Yeltsin immediately vowed to do everything possible to free the hostages, denouncing the attack as "unprecedented in cynicism and cruelty".
-Over 300 hostages were released through low-level negotiations on June 14 and 15.
+Over 300 hostages were released through low-level negotiations on 14 and 15 June.

 At about 8 pm on 15 June, the Chechens killed one hostage, a military registration and enlistment official.
 The following day, when the reporters did not arrive at the arranged time, five additional male hostages were shot to death on Basayev's order.
 The New York Times quoted the hospital's chief doctor that "several of the Chechens had just grabbed five hostages at random and shot them to show the world they were serious in their demands that Russian troops leave their land."
 The five men taken outside to a courtyard and shot were, according to conflicting reports, either five military helicopter pilots, or three pilots and two policemen.
-Basayev himself explained the choice of the pilots as a result of his personal "special relationship" with them, referring to the death of his wife, child, and sister in an airstrike two weeks earlier, which he had sworn to avenge.
+Basayev explained the choice of the pilots as a result of his personal "special relationship" with them, referring to the death of his wife, child, and sister in an airstrike two weeks earlier, which he had sworn to avenge.
 Russian security minister Sergei Stepashin called the reports of the execution "a bluff".
-Later, however, Russian authorities relented and allowed a group of journalists to enter the hospital for a press conference, at which Basayev repeated his demands publicly.
+Later, however, Russian authorities relented and allowed a group of journalists to enter the hospital, where Basayev repeated his demands at a press conference.